Vanishing Chiral Algebras and H\"ohn-Stolz Conjecture: Supersymmetry and Chiral Algebra

-In view of this, one may be surprised by the fact that even though the chiral algebra has in general no conformal invariance, in a slightly different variant of the theory---obtained by the so-called ``twisting'' procedure---there \emph{is} a grading by conformal weight at the perturbative level.
-It was shown by Witten \cite{MR2320663} that with this additional grading, the perturbative chiral algebra of the twisted model is isomorphic to the cohomology of a sheaf $\CD^{\ich}_M$ of chiral differential operators, introduced by Malikov et al.\ \cite{MR1704283}.
-In particular, when $c_1(M) = 0$, the perturbative chiral algebra is conformally invariant and, by the state-operator correspondence, its character computes the partition function: \footnote{On the torus (or any Riemann surface with trivial canonical bundle), the twisted and untwisted models are equivalent and have the same partition function.}
+It was shown by Witten \cite{MR2320663} that, with this grading by conformal weight, the chiral algebra of the twisted model is perturbatively isomorphic to the cohomology of a sheaf $\CD^{\ich}_M$ of chiral differential operators (or $\beta\gamma$ systems) on $M$.
+In particular, in the conformal case $c_1(M) = 0$, the character of the cohomology of $\CD^{\ich}_M$ computes the partition function \footnote{On the torus (or any Riemann surface with trivial canonical bundle), the twisted and untwisted models are equivalent and have the same partition function.} by the state-field correspondence:

-By the same token, Kapustin \cite{Kapustin:2005pt} showed that the perturbative chiral algebra of the A-model is isomorphic to the cohomology of a sheaf of chiral de Rham complex.
-The case in which the theory is coupled to a general ``gauge bundle'' $E$ was considered by Tan \cite{MR2302273} and found related to the construction of Gorbounov et al.\ \cite{MR1995376}.
-The A-model corresponds to $E = T_M$, the holomorphic tangent bundle of $M$.
+By the same token, Kapustin \cite{Kapustin:2005pt} showed that the perturbative chiral algebra of the A-model is isomorphic to the cohomology of the chiral de Rham complex \cite{MR1704283}.
+The case that the theory has a general ``gauge bundle'' $E$ was considered by Tan \cite{MR2302273} and found to be related to the construction of Gorbounov et al.\ \cite{MR1748287}.
+Our model corresponds to the case $E = 0$, while the A-model is the case where $E$ is the holomorphic tangent bundle of $M$.

-Beyond perturbation theory, the gradings by R-charge and conformal weight can be violated by instantons, which are holomorphic maps from the spacetime manifold to $M$.
-Thus, these perturbative relations between the chiral algebras and chiral differential operators may be altered drastically.